curtisbarnard/BANKI/BANKI-answers.md

   - **Source:** https://www.frontendinterviewhandbook.com/javascript-questions#what-advantage-is-there-for-using-the-arrow-syntax-for-a-method-in-a-constructor

-- [x] What is the definition of a higher-order function?
+- [x] T-JS-48) What is the definition of a higher-order function?
   - **Explanation:** A higher-order function is any function that takes one or more functions as arguments, which it uses to operate on some data, and/or returns a function as a result.
   - **Use:** To abstract some operation that is performed repeatedly.
   - **Example:** The classic example of this is `map`, which takes an array and a function as arguments. map then uses this function to transform each item in the array, returning a new array with the transformed data.
   - **Source:** https://www.frontendinterviewhandbook.com/javascript-questions#what-is-the-definition-of-a-higher-order-function

-- [x] Can you give an example for destructuring an object or an array?
+- [x] T-JS-49) Can you give an example for destructuring an object or an array?
-  - **Explanation:** Destructuring is an expression which enables a convenient way to extract values of Objects or Arrays and place them into distinct variables.
+  - **Explanation:** Destructuring is an expression that enables a convenient way to extract properties from Objects and values from Arrays and place them into distinct variables.
   - **Use:** It's a more concise way to assign values to variables and can be particularly handy when passing function arguments.
   - **Example:** An example of destructing a simple object: